Potatoes are the world’s fourth-largest food crop, after rice, wheat, and corn. Here’s a way to make the flavor really pop!

 Small baking pan

-When the oven is hot, with the help of your adult, put the potatoes directly on the middle rack of the oven.
+- When the oven temperature has reached 450 degrees, put the potatoes directly on the middle rack of the oven.
 Bake until the potatoes are tender, about 40 minutes.

-Put the stuffed potatoes on the baking pan.
-With the help of your adult, put the baking pan in the oven and bake until the potatoes are warmed throughout and the tops are golden, about 20 minutes.
+- Put the stuffed potatoes on the baking pan.
+Put the baking pan in the oven and bake until the potatoes are warmed throughout and the tops are golden, about 20 minutes.

 * Idaho potatoes are large potatoes with a thick skin, good for baking.